thoughtbot/ruby-science/book/code_smells/large_class.md

 In general, public methods are a greater liability than private methods.
 This is because it's harder to tell where public methods are used, so you need to take greater care when refactoring them.
-However, a large suite of private methods is also a strong indicator of a Large Class.
+However, a large suite of private methods is also a strong indicator of a large class.

 Private methods can't be reused between classes, which makes it more likely that code will be duplicated.
 Extracting private methods to new classes makes it easier for developers to do the right thing.

 Additionally, private methods can't be tested directly.
-This makes it more difficult to write focused, simple unit tests, as the tests will need to go through one or more public methods.
+This makes it more difficult to write focused, simple unit tests, since the tests will need to go through one or more public methods.
 The further a test is from the code it tests, the harder it is to understand.

 Lastly, private methods are often the easiest to extract to new classes.
-Large Classes can be difficult to split up because of entangled dependencies between public and private methods.
+Large classes can be difficult to split up because of entangled dependencies between public and private methods.

 Attempts to extract public methods will frequently halt when shared dependencies are discovered on private methods.
-Extracting the private behavior of a class into a small, reusable class is often the easiest first step towards splitting up a Large Class.
+Extracting the private behavior of a class into a small, reusable class is often the easiest first step towards splitting up a large class.

 Keeping a class's public interface as small as possible is a best practice.
 However, keep an eye on your private interface as well.
 A maze of private